 Classes are in session from 8:00 a.m. - 3:00 p.m.
 Students are required to be in school on time for First Hour at 8:00 a.m.
 In order to participate in any after-school activity, students must be in attendance for at least one-half of the school day.
 The purpose of a School Attendance Policy is to encourage outstanding attendance among all students and to maintain academic standards for earning grades.
 The school recognizes the importance parents play in school attendance.
-Students with perfect attendance will be recognized by a certificate at the end of the year.
+Students will not be allowed in the building prior to designated times..